 Fig.1 Conceptual drawing of tractor operated groundnut combine for harvested crop

 To operate the machine, power was transmitted from the prime mover (tractor)PTO through universal shaft connected to main input shaft.
-From the input shaft of thresher the power is tapped through V – pulley and belt to two different input shafts for operating lateral conveying system and vertical elevating system.
+From the input shaft of thresher, the power is tapped through V – pulley and belt to two different input shafts for operating lateral conveying system and vertical elevating system.
 Shafts and pulleys were designed independently to meet the requirement of application.
 Overall power train was depicted in the Fig: 2. and optimized speed ratio 1:3 was transmitted to the horizontal conveyor and flight elevator by 'V' belt transmission system.
 When the tractor moves forward the blade arranged in front of the collecting unit lifts the crops and convey to the lateral belt conveyor.
 The crops spread on the tray are conveyed to a side by using the flaps fitted on the flat belt.
 When the crop moves a side to the elevator tray, the slat elevator spikes picks crop and convey it to the top end.
 The crop was dropped into the collecting trough in turn conveyed to thresher through chute.
 The threshing of material starts and the pods get separated from haulm and collected in the bottom tray.
 Where the pods further cleaned by blower and reaches bottom spout.
 Then separated haulms were pushed by spider wheel through trash opening.

-Fig 2.Front view and top view of power transmission to the developed combine
+Fig 2.
+Front view and top view of power transmission to the developed combine